zhuth/ocrmypdf-paddleocr-remote/README.md

 # OCRmyPDF-PaddleOCR-Remote

-A PaddleOCR plugin for OCRmyPDF, enabling the use of a remote PaddleOCR served by paddlex as an alternative OCR engine to Tesseract.
+A PaddleOCR plugin for OCRmyPDF, enabling the use of a remote PaddleOCR served by Paddlex as an alternative OCR engine to Tesseract.

 ## Prerequisite